AymericNoel/MOB_NFT_OCTO/README.md

 If you want to run the tests, just launch: `yarn test`

 ## Deployment
+Before deployment, be sure to have enough ethers on your blockchain account.
+If not, you can request goerli testnet ethers on this [faucet](https://goerli-faucet.pk910.de/).

 If you want to deploy your smart contracts:
 1. Develop your solidity files
 2. Update (if needed) [the migrations scripts](./migrations/)